 Rooted in Christ, we can have confidence that despite worldly opinions, the invitation to God’s table is for all.
 So let us stand up, speak up and live with confidence in justice, dignity and solidary for all God’s people.

-As I walk in the dim light of a November afternoon,
+As I walk in the dim light of a November afternoon, the week’s struggles turning in the mind, Jesus be light to me.

-As the fading wind of the mornings storm blows against my face,
+As the fading wind of the mornings storm blows against my face, the burdens of ministry feeling weighty, Jesus be hope to me.

-in uncertainty of what the next week will bring,
+As autumns patchwork of browns, yellows and reds tuck themselves into crevasses and corners, in uncertainty of what the next week will bring, Jesus be with me.

 Jesus be light to me.
+Jesus be hope to me.
+Jesus be with me.

 This month the Methodist communities I serve in Bognor Regis, Felpham and Westergate are going to be studying the letter to the Colossians, and my Sunday reflection videos are going to take a sneaky peak too.